codebar/tutorials/js/lesson8/tutorial.md

 ## Tracking your tasks

 It's important to keep organised and remember what you intend to build.
 Try and make a list of your tasks.
-You can keep track using [github's issues](https://github.com/blog/831-issues-2-0-the-next-generation) or applications like [trello](https://trello.com/) or [pivotal tracker](http://www.pivotaltracker.com/).
+You can keep track using [Github's issues](https://github.com/blog/831-issues-2-0-the-next-generation) or applications like [trello](https://trello.com/) or [pivotal tracker](http://www.pivotaltracker.com/).
 You can use all these tools for free and it's an easy and efficient way of not just remembering everything but also of communicating to others that may be interested in helping you out what it is that you want to achieve.

 ## Storing data